@PhilTippett @themandalorian Thank you! I’m a huge fan. We’re on set now talking about how exciting it would be to… https://t.co/PtY5Kr2DI7

-Starring: Robert Downey Jr, Gwyneth Paltrow, Don Cheadle, Guy Pearce, Rebecca Hall, Stephanie Szostak, James Badge Dale, Jon Favreau, Ben Kingsley, Paul Bettany, William Sadler, Stan Lee, Yvonne Zima, Dale Dickey, Ashley Hamilton, Ty Simpkins & Spencer Garrett.
+Starring: Robert Downey Jr, Gwyneth Paltrow, Don Cheadle, Guy Pearce, Rebecca Hall, Stephanie Szostak, James Badge Dale, Jon Favreau, Ben Kingsley, Paul Bettany, William Sadler, Stan Lee, Yvonne Zima, Dale Dickey, Ashley Hamilton, Ty Simpkins, Spencer Garrett,

 Continue: Iron Man 3 Trailer

-Continue reading: Deep Impact Review
+Continue reading: People Like Us Review

-Continue reading: Daredevil Review
+Continue reading: Revenge Of The Electric Car Review